Things to do in Teignmouth

 There is also a wider and growing thriving arts scene here.
 In the last week of July Teignmouth Carnival offers a week of mainly free family fun, and, after the Shaldon Water Carnival, Regatta week takes over for Teignmouth in the first week of August, and then finally the Shaldon Regatta over the late August Bank Holiday week.

 There’s also an airshow in Teignmouth in the Summer.
-There are lots of things to do in Teignmouth whatever the weather.
-For details of these events please see the very informative website visitsouthdevon.co.uk, or the Teignmouth Oracle Facebook page.
+There are lots of activities to do in Teignmouth whatever the weather.
+For details of these south west events please see the very informative website visitsouthdevon.co.uk, or the Teignmouth Oracle Facebook page.

 Places to eat in Teignmouth

 Teignmouth Devon is well stocked with good pubs and bars, from the traditional riverside Ship Inn to the American-themed Bronx Bar.
 Over the water at Shaldon, the London Inn and Ferry Boat Inn offer a warm family and dog friendly welcome.
 There is also a local brewery (Red Rock) producing real craft beers, and a vineyard at Old Walls in Bishopsteignton which has a visitors centre, cafe and shop.

 Devon is well known for its fresh produce and amazing seafood, and Teignmouth is no different, in fact it has two working fishing boats and a mussel farm in the estuary.
 We have a wide range of restaurants.